ChloeCodesThings/FakeCallWorkshop/README.md

 npm install twilio
 ```

-Again, this may take a couple minutes (if you're looking for a good time to go grab *another* coffee/LaCroix/bathroom break- this is it!).
+Again, this may take a couple minutes (if you're looking for a good time to go grab *another* coffee/LaCroix/bathroom break- this is it! ☕️🍕🚽).

-You may see 2 warnings/notices here- you can ignore these.
+You may see a warnings/notice here- don't worry, you can ignore this.
+This is notifying us a package-lock.json file has been created.

 Our configurations are already set in Azure, so no need to add our **TWILIO_SID**, **TWILIO_TOKEN**, **SENDER_NUMBER**, or **RECIPIENT_NUMBER** again.